Aliases for HAMP Gene

 GeneCards Summary for HAMP Gene

-HAMP (Hepcidin Antimicrobial Peptide) is a Protein Coding gene, and belongs to lncRNA RNA class.
-Diseases associated with HAMP include hemochromatosis, type 2b and hamp-related juvenile hemochromatosis.
-Among its related pathways are Iron metabolism in placenta.
-GO annotations related to this gene include hormone activity.
+HAMP (Hepcidin Antimicrobial Peptide) is a Protein Coding gene.
+Diseases associated with HAMP include Hemochromatosis, Type 2B and Hemochromatosis, Type 1.
+Among its related pathways are TGF-beta signaling pathway (KEGG) and Hfe effect on hepcidin production.
+Gene Ontology (GO) annotations related to this gene include signaling receptor binding and ion channel inhibitor activity.

 Liver-produced hormone that constitutes the main circulating regulator of iron absorption and distribution across tissues.
 Acts by promoting endocytosis and degradation of ferroportin, leading to the retention of iron in iron-exporting cells and decreased flow of iron into plasma.
 Controls the major flows of iron into plasma: absorption of dietary iron in the intestine, recycling of iron by macrophages, which phagocytose old erythrocytes and other cells, and mobilization of stored iron from hepatocytes (PubMed:22306005).